 The Board will review any determination it makes as to a Director’s independence on becoming aware of any information that indicates the Director may have a relevant material relationship with Xero.
 For this purpose, Directors are required to ensure that they immediately advise of any new or changed relationships to enable the Board to consider and determine the materiality of the relationship.

-The Board considers that Sam Knowles, Craig Elliott and Graham Shaw are independent.
-The Board determined that Rod Drury is not independent by virtue of his executive responsibilities.
-Further the Board considers that Craig Winkler and Sam Morgan are not independent.
-It should be noted that Sam Morgan’s status as a Director changed during 2012 as a result of him becoming a substantial security holder in the Company.
+The Board considers that Chris Liddell, Bill Veghte, Lee Hatton, Craig Elliott, Sam Morgan, Graham Shaw, and Graham Smith are independent.
+The Board has determined that Rod Drury is not independent by virtue of his executive responsibilities and shareholding in the Company.
+Further the Board considers that Craig Winkler is not independent as a result of him becoming a substantial security holder in the Company.

 Conflicts of interest